Pritex32/CODTECH-task-2-Salary-prediction/README.md

 -[Limitation](limitation)

+# To run this app click(https://salarypredictionbyprisca.streamlit.app/)

 ### Project Overview
-This project is about developing linear regression model with the years of experience of employees to predict future salary
+This project is about developing linear regression model with the years of experience of employees to predict future salaries

 ### Data Source
 this dataset is from kaggle .com

-### Tools
+### Tools and library used
+- Python- for analysis
-- Python - for analysis
+- numpy - for analysis
 - Pandas - for data manipulation
 - Matplotlib for visualization
 - sklearn - for model building